panoptic-labs/docs/docs/contracts/parameters.md

 ```
 The commission fee is the base fee charged on the notional value of both purchased and sold options when they are minted.

 This fee is distributed to [PLPs](/docs/panoptic-protocol/protocol-roles#passive-liquidity-providers-plps) in the corresponding `tokenType` vault, serving as interest payments for tokens borrowed by option sellers.
-To read more about our commission fee structure for options trades, see the [commissions](/docs/panoptic-protocol/commission) page.

 The commission fee is also charged on PLP deposits and distributed to existing PLPs to discourage the capture of commission fees through just-in-time liquidity provision.